 Nutritional Sciences Minor

-The Nutritional Sciences minor provides students with a foundation of knowledge in the study of nutrition science, food systems, food studies, and population health.
-Through an examination of food and nutrition policies and practices that affect sustainable diets and long term health, students will gain a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture and the environment.
+The Nutritional Sciences minor provides students with a foundation of knowledge in nutritional sciences, food systems, food studies, and population health.
+Through an examination of food and nutrition policies and practices that affect sustainable diets and long-term health, students will gain a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture and the environment.
 The Nutritional Sciences Minor is administered by the Nutritional Sciences Program.